danielpmorton/pyastrobee/readme.md

 - [ ] Add an overview of the repo structure to the docs
 - [ ] Decide if all arm/gripper control should remain in Astrobee or not
 - [ ] Figure out how to export just the volume mesh from gmsh
-- [ ] Get velocity control integrated into the keyboard controller
 - [ ] Decide if astrobee_geom should be merged with something else
 - [ ] Test out soft contact forces in an old build of Bullet (or old pybullet version in new pyenv)
   - [ ] https://github.com/bulletphysics/bullet3/issues/4406